Stephane-D/SGDK/readme.txt

 And now MACOS users also have access to SGDK with Gendev for MacOS from Sonic3D : https://github.com/SONIC3D/gendev-macos

-SGDK and affiliated tools are distribued under the LGPL license.
+SGDK and affiliated tools are distribued under the MIT license (see license.txt file)